demystifyfp/demystifyfp/content/fsharp/series/fstweet/sending-verification-email.md

 ## Injecting The Dependencies

-There are two dependencies in the `sendEmailViaPostmark` function, `senderEmailAddress` and `client`.
+There are two dependencies in the `sendEmailViaPostmark` function, `senderEmailAddress`, and `client`.

 Let's write a function to inject these dependencies using partial application